YB-Joe/ybcho/_pages/introduce.md

 ---
 ## Before I start

-This is my simple version of CV/Resume.
-If you want to see my CV/Resume with details, please contact me via email.
+This is my little bit simple CV/Resume.
+If you want to see it with details, please contact me via email.
 You can receive it which written by Latex via email😃

 ## YongBaek Cho (Joe)